noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - IAM validates the principals authorization against the requested actions
   - all attached Identity Based permissions
   - all resource based policies attached to the resource
-    - trumps identity based policies
-- IAM evaluates allow/deny rules
+- IAM evaluates allow/deny rules: explicity denies override explicit allows
   - deny by default if no explicit allow/deny
   - allow if explicitly allowed and no explicit denial
     - a permissions boundary, AWS Organizations SCP, or session policy can implicitly deny and override any explicit allows